 Maintenance of Required Health Insurance Coverage

 J-1 Visiting Scholars are required by both SF State and the U.S. Government to maintain appropriate health insurance coverage for the entirety of their program.
-SF State partners with Relations Insurance Company to provide a comprehensive health insurance plan for J-1 Visiting Scholars and their dependents, and this is the only insurance plan that SF State can accept.
+SF State partners with Risk Solutions Insurance Company to provide a comprehensive health insurance plan for J-1 Visiting Scholars and their dependents, and this is the only insurance plan that SF State can accept.
 To purchase the insurance, please follow the link below:

 Understanding the DS-2019

 The DS-2019 is a paper document issued by the Office of International Programs certifying that a visiting scholar's admission into the program at SF State has been accepted and approved.
 The DS-2019 is officially titled the "Certificate of Eligibility" because with it, Exchange Visitors are "eligible" to apply for a J-1 visa at a U.S. embassy or consulate abroad.
 Their spouse or children will also each need their own DS-2019 to obtain J-2 dependent status.

 Getting the DS-2019 from SF State is not enough to become a legal J-1 visitor; one must also apply for and successfully be issued a J-1 visa.

 The DS-2019 is created when OIP enters a scholar's biographical information into a U.S. government database called SEVIS (Student and Exchange Visitor Information System).
 The sponsoring academic department sends the DS-2019 in the mail to the scholar in their home country.
 Scholars will need the DS-2019 in order to make a visa appointment at a U.S. embassy or consulate abroad.
 If there are any errors on the DS-2019, it is the scholar's responsibility to contact OIP immediately to correct them.